 Early stabilization of both femoral and tibia fractures and early mobilization of the patient is done to facilitate better care and quicker recovery.

-Intramedullary nails in both femur and tibia is the best modality.
+Intramedullary nails in both femur and tibia are the best modality.
 In fractures where nailing cannot be done, a spanning external fixator is applied till the internal fixation could be undertaken.
-Treatment is decided on individual basis and different combinations of surgeries could be approached.
+Treatment is decided on an individual basis and different combinations of surgeries could be approached.

 Surgery in Children